highchair/artinruins-com/_property/peerless-low-buildings-pvd.md

   - url: lupos-heartbreak-hotel-239-westminster-st.jpg
     caption: 'The former Peerless Department store was home to the rock-n-roll music venue “Lupo’s Heartbreak Hotel” run by proprietor’s Rick Lupo and Jack Reich'
     sizes: '800, 531'
+  - url: peerless-lupos-undated-01.jpg
+    caption: 'A view of pedestrians strolling past the former Peerless storefront with Lupo’s rock-n-roll legend paintings in the window.
+Undated, uncredited'
+    sizes: '900, 590'
   - url: cmt-low-fm-2004-01.jpg
     caption: 'Photo by Frank Mullin, early 2004'
     sizes: '1200, 900'